 This lawsuit stems back to April of 2020 when the Palm Beach restaurant, Sant Ambroeus, sued Lloyd’s of London alleging the insurer wrongfully denied coverage and therefore breached its insurance contract.
 The district court dismissed the lawsuit in December, indicating that the property did not sustain any physical damage, which was a precondition to coverage.

 Sant Ambroeus argued that the district court ignored Florida case law, which held that “direct physical loss” entails more than structural alterations or physical damage.
 A couple of Florida courts have already held that a property’s loss of use is direct physical loss occurring “even where there is no damage to the structure.”
 The Florida Supreme Court has not weighed in on the issue and therefore the Eleventh Circuit and Florida Federal Courts are bound to follow an intermediate state appellate court’s ruling.

 The restaurant has asked the Florida Supreme Court to certify the question of whether an “all-risk” policy that covers business interruption losses requires actual “physical damage” and whether direct physical loss can indicate more than just structural loss of property.
 The case is SA Palm Beach LLC et al. v.
 Certain Underwriters at Lloyd’s London et al., case number 20-14812 in the U.S. Court of Appeals for the Eleventh Circuit.

 Henderson Franklin will continue to monitor the situation and share updates.
-Should you have any questions, I may be reached at firstname.lastname@example.org or by phone at 239-344-1273.
+Should you have any questions, please contact us at firstname.lastname@example.org or by phone at 239-344-1100.